The Girl Guides Association of Antigua and Barbuda: Activities

 The Peggy Rodgers Fund was set up in memory of a Guiding Island Commissioner.
 It assists with the training and development of Guides and has sent them to overseas Guiding events.

-Dame Nellie Robinson was a pioneer of Guiding in Antigua.

 In 2001, the Guides were involved in a composting pilot project with the Antigua National Solid Waste Management Authority.
+In 2024, the Girl Guides joined an advocacy walk against gender-related violence; the next year, over a hundred Guides signed up to participate.
+A speaker for the organiser said they were "truly elated" by the number of Guides joining the event and said they would likely be the largest organised group there.